RETHINKING OUR MANNERS ON THE SOCIAL MEDIA

 There is another incidence that happened in a WhatsApp group that I belong to.
 One of us woke up one day and started insulting everyone that dared to talk to him that day.
 That had been his way even in the past.
 But on this, everyone could feel the dirtiness of his utterances.
 One elderly woman in the group just told everyone to ignore him because trouble is his second name.
 What do you think would happen when anyone in that group gets to a stage that this young man needs a recommendation from him/her?
 What kind of person would he be described as?

 There are so many other instances but I suppose that the above ones could suffice in bringing out our point.
 Bad attitude, in words and actions, destroys the integrity and future of the carrier; it is more harmful in the social media as one may not be there or have another opportunity to defend oneself or correct an already created impression.
+To this I will add the bad attitude of people who always forward horrific images without minding how others feel about it.
+Even the sacredness of human life now means nothing to people, not even to those who should know better.
+We need a change surely.

 CONCLUSION: THE WAY OUT